Skip to main content

 Moutsoúna

-In between Azalás and Moutsoúna lies Cape Stavrós – a wonderful destination for a trip.
+In between Azalás and Moutsoúna lies Cape Stavrós – a wonderful destination for a hike.
 On the south side of the cape, close to Moutsoúna, one can visit the amazing, well protected beach of Chochlakás.

 Apíranthos